Early and Extended Helium Reionization Over More Than 600 Million Years of Cosmic Time: Comparing He 2 Absorption with the Coeval H 1 Ly Forest

 \subsubsection{Comparison to Models}

 The upper and lower panels of Fig.~\ref{fig:tauh1he2} show simulation results for two representative constant values of the $n_\mathrm{HeII}/n_\mathrm{HI}$ number density ratio of 100 and 300, corresponding to a hard and a soft UV background in a highly ionized IGM, respectively (Equation~\ref{eq:he2h1ot}).
-From each simulation snapshot we created 100 mock realizations of our dataset at a given redshift, i.e.\ considering which sightlines cover the redshift of the snapshot, and creating mock COS spectra considering the target exposure times, continuum and COS detector background.
+For each of these, we created 100 mock realizations of our dataset with redshift coverage of a given simulation snapshot.
 To account for the small effect of redshift evolution between $z=2.7$ and $z=2.9$ where our observed sample is largest, we merged the mock spectra from the snapshots at $z=2.75$ and $z=2.85$.